-This Annual Report contains "forward-looking statements" (within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended) about us and our industry that involve substantial risks and uncertainties.
-All statements other than statements of historical facts contained in this Annual Report, including statements regarding our future results of operations or financial condition, business strategy and plans and objectives of management for future operations, are forward-looking statements.
-In some cases, you can identify forward-looking statements because they contain words such as "anticipate," "believe," "contemplate," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "should," "target," "will" or "would" or the negative of these words or other similar terms or expressions.
+This Annual Report on Form 10-K (the "Annual Report") contains "forward-looking statements" (within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended) about us and our industry that involve substantial risks and uncertainties.
+All statements other than statements of historical facts contained in this Annual Report, including statements regarding our future results of operations or financial condition, business strategy and plans and objectives of management for future operations, are forward-looking statements because they contain words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "should," "target," "will" or "would" or the negative of these words or other similar terms or expressions.
 These forward-looking statements include, but are not limited to, statements concerning the following:

-- our expectations regarding our revenue, expenses and other operating results; - our ability to acquire new customers and successfully retain existing customers; - our ability to attract and retain our suppliers, distributors and co-manufacturers; - our ability to sustain or increase our profitability; - our expectations regarding our future growth in the foodservice channel, including commercial and non-commercial foodservice business; - our ability to procure sufficient high-quality eggs, butter, cream and other raw materials; - real or perceived quality with our products or other issues that adversely affect our brand and reputation; - changes in the tastes and preferences of our consumers; - the financial condition of, and our relationships with, our suppliers, co-manufacturers, distributors, retailers and foodservice customers, as well as the health of the foodservice industry generally; - the effects of outbreaks of agricultural diseases, such as avian influenza, or the perception that outbreaks may occur or regulatory or market responses to such outbreaks generally; - the ability of our suppliers and co-manufacturers to comply with food safety, environmental or other laws or regulations; - the effects of a public health pandemic or contagious disease, such as COVID-19, or fear of such outbreaks, on our supply chain, the demand for our products, and on overall economic conditions and consumer confidence and spending levels; - the impact of the completed expansion of our Egg Central Station facility or future expansions of our processing capacity on our revenue: - future investments in our business, our anticipated capital expenditures and our estimates regarding our capital requirements: - anticipated changes in our product offerings and our ability to innovate to offer new products; - our ability to successfully enter into new product categories; - the costs and success of our marketing efforts, and our ability to promote our brand; - our reliance on key personnel and our ability to identify, recruit and retain personnel; - our ability to effectively manage our growth; - the potential influence of our focus on a specific public benefit purpose and producing a positive effect for society; - our environmental, sustainability and governance goals, opportunities and initiatives, as well as the standards and expectations of third parties regarding these matters; - our ability to compete effectively with existing competitors and new market entrants; - the impact of adverse economic conditions, including as a result of unfavorable global economic and political conditions, increased interest rates and inflation; - the sufficiency of our cash to meet our liquidity needs; - seasonality; and - the growth rates of the markets in which we compete.
+- our expectations regarding our revenue, expenses and other operating results; - our ability to acquire new customers and successfully retain existing customers; - our ability to attract and retain our suppliers, distributors and co-manufacturers; - our ability to maintain relationships with our existing farm networks or further expand such networks; - our ability to sustain or increase our profitability; - our expectations regarding our future growth in the foodservice channel, including commercial and non-commercial foodservice business; - our ability to procure sufficient high-quality eggs, cream for our butter and other raw materials; - real or perceived quality or food safety issues with our products or other issues that adversely affect our brand and reputation; - changes in the tastes and preferences of our consumers; - the financial condition of, and our relationships with, our farmers, suppliers, co-manufacturers, distributors, retailers and foodservice customers, as well as the health of the foodservice industry generally; - the effects of outbreaks of agricultural diseases, such as avian influenza, or the perception that outbreaks may occur or regulatory or market responses to such outbreaks generally; - the ability of our farmers, suppliers and co-manufacturers to comply with food safety, environmental or other laws or regulations; - the effects of a public health pandemic or contagious disease, or fear of such outbreaks, on our supply chain, the demand for our products, and overall economic conditions, consumer confidence and spending levels; - the impact of the completed expansion of our Egg Central Station facility or future expansions of our processing capacity on our revenue; - future investments in our business, our anticipated capital expenditures and our estimates regarding our capital requirements; - · anticipated changes in our product offerings and our ability to innovate to offer new products; - our ability to successfully enter new product categories; - the costs and success of our marketing efforts and our ability to promote our brand; - our reliance on key personnel and our ability to identify, recruit and retain personnel; - our ability to effectively manage our growth; - the potential influence of our focus on a specific public benefit purpose and producing a positive effect for society; - our environmental, sustainability and governance goals, opportunities and initiatives, as well as the standards and expectations of third parties regarding these matters; - our ability to compete effectively with existing competitors and new market entrants; - the impact of adverse economic conditions, including as a result of unfavorable global economic and political conditions, increased interest rates and inflation;

+- the sufficiency of our cash, cash equivalents, marketable securities and availability of credit under our credit facility to meet our liquidity needs; - seasonality; and - the growth rates of the markets in which we compete.